Gersondelacruzdeveloper/yara-beach/README.md

 - Immediately comprehend the purpose behind the Yarabeach site.
 - Easily see what products are available.
 - Search for specific excursions and rentals filtered by newest, oldest, price range from low to high, and high to low,
-- Easily filter in rental appby rental type: Room, House and villa.
+- Easily filter in rental app by rental type: Room, House and villa.
 - Have a navigation bar where I can directly type in the product I'm looking for and it will immediately appear.
 - I should be able to navigate to different apps easily.
 - If I am in a certain app, I should be able to see the title of the app so I can see where I am.